ellenbroad/ellenbroadcom/consulting.md

 layout: page
 ---

-I'm a freelance data strategist, standards, policy and governance expert and trainer.
-I'm also an Associate with the [Open Data Institute].
-You can find out more about my professional background at [LinkedIn.]
+I'm an independent consultant in data standards, infrastructure, policy and governance.
+Increasingly, as data becomes a driving force in debates about artificial intelligence, privacy and surveillance I've been drawn into work in these areas too.
+You can find out more about my professional background at
+[LinkedIn.]

 I'm efficient, effective and creative in how I approach my work.
 I'm